project-infinitys/Pi-inventory-updated/README.md

 # PI-inventory
 Redesign of qb-inventory
+No Hate We Are Not Against For Anyone Full Rights For [QBCore](https://github.com/qbcore-framework)
 # Change-log
 - Fixed Blinking Black Hover On Use Button And Slots
 - Fixed Item Amount Show Size To View Better